hasura/graphql-engine/docs/graphql/manual/actions/derive.rst

 .. note::

-  - The derived output type will be derived from the actual output type of the original query/mutation and not the selection-set of the given query/mutation string.
+  - The derived output type will be derived from the actual output type of the original query or mutation and not the selection-set of the given query or mutation string.
   - As currently custom object types can only have scalar / enum fields any object type fields in the original output type will be dropped in the derived output type.